Student Life Cycle

 These surveys were administered in 2009, 2010, 2011, 2012 and 2014.

 Next Junior and Returning Senior Surveys administration: 2016.

 The Study Abroad Survey was designed at Wellesley by foreign language department chairs and the Office of Institutional Research.
 It was administered to all Wellesley students who studied abroad during 2001-2002.

 Report available for 2002.

 Graduating seniors are surveyed near the close of their final year to gauge their self-reported areas of growth, their perceptions of different aspects of academic and student life at Wellesley, and their post-graduation plans.

 Senior Surveys have been administered yearly since 1998 and reports are available through 2013.

-Next Senior Survey administration, May 2015.
+Next Senior Survey administration: Each May.

 These reports summarize the results of interviews with Wellesley seniors in their final term.
 All seniors were invited to be interviewed by a member of the faculty or staff whom they didn't already know.
 The interviews asked about the students' academic and social experiences at Wellesley.
 The 2003 interviews focused particularly on academic advising.
 The 2004 interviews focused on grading practices at Wellesley, stress, and attending a women's college.
 The 2005 interviews focused on the changes to the grading policy and the honor code.
 The 2006 interviews focused on the multicultural requirement, the Wang Campus Center, and athletics.
 The 2007 interviews focused on the major and major advising, achieving balance, social life, and the Campus Center.
 The 2008 interviews focused on academic gains in and out of the major, pre-arrival expectations, campus life, turning points, maturation, and future plans.
 The 2009 interviews focused on advising and intellectual engagement, new College and Student Life leadership, and the impact of the economic crisis.